trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 Writing Michelson code requires careful attention to detail and rigorous testing.
 If the code contains errors or inconsistencies, it may result in a failed transaction that consumes gas and storage fees.
 Therefore, it is advisable to use high-level languages that compile to Michelson, such as LIGO, and to verify the generated code before deploying it on the node.

-On below example, Ligo is verifying that a the subtraction is failing as it returns an optional value.
+In the below example, LIGO is verifying that the subtraction is failing as it returns an optional value.

 ```ligolang
 option<tez> = 1mutez - 2mutez;